Charly6596/Discord.Addons.CommandsExtension/README.md

 }
 ```

-The next step, is use that variable to reference your commnad service, you can do that right where you initialize the `CommandService`, in the `CommandHandler` class, in the `InitializeAsync` method:
+The next step, is use that variable to reference your command service, you can do that right where you initialize the `CommandService`, in the `CommandHandler` class, in the `InitializeAsync` method:
 ```cs
 public async Task InitializeAsync(DiscordSocketClient client) {